Lightwave Logic Inc. (LWLG) produces promising results

 Analysis of Lightwave Logic Inc. (LWLG)

-To gain a thorough understanding of Lightwave Logic Inc.’s future performance, several well-rounded types of analysis and research techniques can be used, with equity being among the most crucial.
-The goal here is to ensure that your current return on equity of -62.00% is sufficient for you to turn a profit off your investment.
-Taking into account the quick ratio of the company, currently set at 16.90, you can see that the company can cover any debts it may have, which can easily be seen in the annual report of the company.

-It is also very valuable to look at average volume as an indicator of volatility for a stock, and LWLG is recording an average volume of 713.85K.
-On a monthly basis, the volatility of the stock is set at 8.70%, whereas on a weekly basis, it is put at 9.39%, with a loss of -17.32% over the past seven days.
+The average volume for any stock is also a very valuable indicator of volatility, and LWLG has an average volume of 685.58K.
+On a monthly basis, the volatility of the stock is set at 8.93%, whereas on a weekly basis, it is put at 6.97%, with a gain of 11.76% over the past seven days.

 How Do You Analyze Lightwave Logic Inc. Shares?